Rettend/pinia-generic/docs/guide/generic-stores.md

 >
 ```

-We can go ahead and use the `create` functions.
+Let's go ahead and split the state and getters just because we can.

 ```ts
 const state = createState<CategoryStore, BaseStore<Category>>({